Sanjana Sanghi

-Sanjana Sanghi (born 2 September 1996) is an Indian actress and model who mainly works in Hindi films.
-She made her acting debut as a child artist in the 2011 film Rockstar.
-She later appeared in cameo roles in Hindi Medium and Fukrey Returns.
+Sanjana Sanghi (born 2 September 1996) is an Indian actress and model who works in Hindi films.
+She made her acting debut as a child artist in the 2011 film Rockstar and after appearing in a few supporting roles, she had her breakthrough with the romantic drama film Dil Bechara (2020).
+Sanghi has since starred in Rashtra Kavach Om (2022), Dhak Dhak (2023) and Kadak Singh (2023).

-Sanghi is most known for her first lead role in the Sushant Singh Rajput starrer Dil Bechara where she was seen as a terminal cancer patient.

 Early life

 Sanjana Sanghi was born on 2 September 1996 in Delhi, India to businessman Sandeep Sanghi and homemaker Shagun.
 She has a brother, Sumer.
 She studied at Modern School in Delhi and then completed her graduation in Journalism and Mass communication from Lady Shri Ram College, Delhi in 2017.

 Career

+Early work (2011–2017)

 Sanghi made her acting debut in Imtiaz Ali's romantic drama film Rockstar in 2011.
 She was cast by Mukesh Chhabra after he saw her performing on stage at her school.
 In 2016, she played student in Jai's classroom in Baar Baar Dekho.
 In 2017, she played Katty in Fukrey Returns and the younger role of Saba Qamar in Hindi Medium.